 What is Fashion Photography?

-Fashion photography is a genre that focuses on showing off clothing and accessories in a stylish, artistic, or commercial way.
+Fashion photography is a genre that focuses on showcasing clothing and accessories in a stylish, artistic, or commercial manner.
 You’ll often see it in magazines, lookbooks, or social media campaigns.
 But it’s not just about what the model wears, it’s also about the vibe.
 Lighting, posing, location, and even facial expressions all work together to create the final look.

 There are a few common styles: